 The bottled water industry has made significant inroads in reducing the amount of plastic used to make bottled water containers by light-weighting its packaging.
-Between 2000 and 2011, the average weight of a 16.9-ounce PET (half-liter) plastic bottle has declined 47.7 percent to 9.89 grams.
+Between 2000 and 2011, the average weight of a 16.9-ounce PET (half-liter) plastic bottle has declined 47.7% to 9.89 grams.
 This has resulted in a savings of 3.3 billion pounds of PET resin since 2000.

 Did you know…